dangerrockstar/dockertest/README.md

-# dockertest
+# docker_test
-flask that will CICD and push to docker
+this is a test repo for docker CIDI